jhumelsine/jhumelsine.github.io/_posts/2023-12-15-bumper-sticker-computer-science-software-engineering.md

 _The hardest part of engineering is resisting the urge to over-engineer._ ― @_Andrew_Mic

+_Developers are drawn to complexity like moths to a flame, frequently with the same result._ ― Neal Ford

 _Folk wisdom in software development teaches that interfaces shouldn't be unduly influenced by implementations.
 Writing a test first is a concrete way to achieve this separation._ ― Kent Beck

 _The vital detail about the design is captured in the code.
 A well-written implementation should be transparent, revealing the model underlying it._ ― Eric Evans